Understanding the Transfer on Death Deed (TODD) or in Florida Named Lady Bird Deed

 Avoiding Common Pitfalls

-While a TODD can be a powerful tool in estate planning, it’s important to be aware of common mistakes that can undermine its effectiveness:
+While a TODD or Lady Bird deed can be a powerful tool in estate planning, it’s important to be aware of common mistakes:

-Failure to Record the Deed: The most critical step in creating a TODD is recording it with the county clerk.
-An unrecorded TODD is not legally binding and will not transfer the property.
-Make sure to complete this step promptly after signing the deed.
+Failure to Record the Deed: The most critical step in creating a TODD or Lady Bird deed is recording it with the county clerk.
+An unrecorded deed is not legally binding.

-Take Away . . .
-Is a Transfer on Death Deed Right for You?
+Take Away: Is a Transfer on Death Deed (TODD) or in Florida Named Lady Bird Deed Right for You?

-A Transfer on Death Deed offers a simple, efficient, and cost-effective way to transfer real estate directly to a beneficiary upon your death, without the need for probate.
-By using a TODD, you can ensure that your property passes smoothly to your chosen heir, while maintaining full control over the property during your lifetime.
+A Transfer on Death Deed (TODD) or in Florida named a Lady Bird deed offer simple, efficient, and cost-effective ways to transfer real estate directly to a beneficiary upon your death, without the need for probate.
+By using a TODD or Lady Bird deed, you can ensure that your property passes smoothly to your chosen heir, who can then sell it quickly for cash, while maintaining full control over the property during your lifetime.